plukacs/lab-governance/Product Dev/Visibl.md

 - Codeship deploys to production
 - Use feature branches if needed
 - Force push to `stage` to deploy your code to staging
+- Prefix features branches with your name so we know which branch belongs to whom. eg. `cassus-pretty-icons`

 ### Definition of DONE
 - works locally